koustubpoddar/Estimation-of-Ground-Water-Levels-using-Geophysical-Survey-Data-using-ML-and-xAl/README.md

 Just make sure that all the files and folders in this repository are in the same folder on your system, it should be working fine.

 Make sure you have installed Anaconda on your system and use it on your IDE while executing the python notebook.
-After that you can execute app.py, then click on th local URL mentioned in your IDE to access the front end.
+After that you can execute app.py, then click on the local URL mentioned in your IDE to access the front end.